howird/howird.github.io/docs/favorites.md

 # Favorites
 ## music
-I have lots of random playlists with artists and songs I don't even like that much.
 Here are the songs and artists that I will always go back to.

-### fav artists
+### artists
 - noname
 - mac miller
 - raveena